 The IBM System/3 CCP/Disk Sort Program is a disk-resident program which sorts a data file into either ascending or descending sequence.
-The sorting is executed under the control of the Communications Control Program (CCP) on a System/3 Model 4.
+The sorting is executed under the control of the Communications Control Program (CCP) on System/3 Models 4 or 15.
 Any disk file organization supported by the System/3 disk system management may be used as input to the sort.
 This includes indexed, direct, and sequential files.

-The user supplies OCL statements and sort specifications to the CCP/Disk Sort generator program (\$DGSRT). \$DGSRT does not run under the control of CCP; rather, it generates an object program that can later be executed as a user task under CCP control.
-OCL statements for \$DGSRT can be supplied from the 5404 operator keyboard console or from a procedure library member.
-Sort specifications can be supplied from the 5404 operator keyboard console, from a procedure, or from a source library member.
+The user supplies OCL statements and sort specifications to the CCP/Disk Sort generator program (\$DGSRT). \$DGSRT does not run under control of CCP; rather, it generates an object program that can later be executed as a user task under CCP control.
+This same object program can also execute in a batch mode, rather than under CCP.
+In order to execute the object program, either in batch mode or under CCP, the entire CCP/Disk Sort Program (\$DG.ALL) must be present on the program pack during execution.